Alcohol Withdrawal Brain Fog

 Does Alcohol Cause Brain Fog?

-Brain fog during the initial stages of withdrawal is often just your brain trying to figure out how it used to function before it was flooded with alcohol on a regular basis.
-Brain fog in recovery can be exacerbated by poor physical health and unhealthy habits.
-Early recovery can be stressful, and too much stress can also make brain fog worse.
+Brain fog during the initial stages of withdrawal is often just your brain trying to figure out how it used to function before it was flooded with alcohol regularly.
+In recovery, poor physical health and unhealthy habits can exacerbate brain fog.
+Early recovery can be stressful, and too much stress can make brain fog worse.

 How Long Does Alcohol Withdrawal Brain Fog Last?

 While the timeline is different for everyone, you should begin to notice differences in your mental stability as you make your way through the detox process.
-Most people in the early recovery find that they are thinking much better within the 1st week, and their ability to make decisions and clearly remember things only continues to improve as they make progress in their recovery.
+Most people in the early recovery find that they are thinking much better within the 1st week, and their ability to make decisions and clearly remember things only continues to improve as they progress.